diegomendezp/Ironhack-lectures-v3/content/module1/Adaptive/JS  Closures & Scope.md

 #### KEY: When a function gets declared, it contains a function definition and a closure.

 #### The closure is a collection of all the variables in scope at the time of creation of the function.

+#### We can think of a closure as a bag that every function has, where it stores variables that were surrounding it when it was declared.